Reduce Waste With Garbage Disposals

 As you shop for your new garbage disposal, consider:

-• Which type of garbage disposal will work best in your
+• Which type of garbage disposal would work best in your

 • Which size disposal is appropriate for your household needs?